pyodide/pyodide-blog/content/posts/jspi.md

 ## Conclusion

-JavaScript promise integration finally lets us run synchronous Python code that consumes asynchronous JavaScript APIs.
+JSPI finally lets us run synchronous Python code that consumes asynchronous JavaScript APIs.
 Pyodide 0.27.7 fully supports JSPI in Chrome 137, in Node 24 with the `--experimental-wasm-jspi` flag, and in Firefox with the `javascript.options.wasm_js_promise_integration` flag.
 There will soon be a